 3. A Free Case Consultation with an Ontario Lawyer

 Those who do not have an established relationship with a personal injury lawyer may wonder how to select and hire the lawyer best suited for their case.
 Select a lawyer with knowledge about cases similar to your own.
 If you were in a bicycle accident, ask prospective lawyers if they are familiar with bike accident cases.
-Also inquire about communication during your case and be sure you understand the attorney’s fee structure before hiring him or her.
+Also inquire about communication during your case and be sure you understand the lawyer’s fee structure before hiring him or her.

 Many law firms – including Preszler Law Firm – offer a free case evaluation and consultation to injured clients.
-These are excellent opportunities to ask questions about your case and determine if the attorney is a good fit for you and your accident claim.
+These are excellent opportunities to ask questions about your case and determine if the lawyer is a good fit for you and your accident claim.
 Call the Preszler Law Firm at 1-800-JUSTICE® when you are ready to discuss your case in greater detail.